CH 5 Susan Calman's Grand Day Out on board Salamander

 A full-day cruise exploring the upper reaches of the Beaulieu River, as far as Buckler’s Hard, originally named ‘Montagu Town’ by John, 2nd Duke of Montagu.

-Your Salamander Beaulieu River Boat Trip includes a welcoming champagne breakfast on board Salamander of Lymington, a sumptuous 3-course à la carte lunch ashore in the Riverview Restaurant or the Yachtsman's Bar at the 18th century Master Builder’s Hotel in Buckler's Hard, famed for its Quirky Luxury on the picturesque bank of the Beaulieu River and afternoon tea back on board Salamander, your private yacht for the day, on your return passage to Lymington.
+Your Salamander Beaulieu River Boat Trip includes a welcoming champagne breakfast on board Salamander of Lymington, stopping for lunch ashore in the Riverview Restaurant or the Yachtsman's Bar at the 18th century Master Builder’s Hotel in Buckler's Hard, famed for its Quirky Luxury on the picturesque bank of the Beaulieu River and afternoon tea back on board Salamander, your private yacht for the day, on your return passage to Lymington.

 Peaceful and sheltered, the Beaulieu River offers tranquillity and picturesque displays of natural beauty.
 Its undeveloped banks play host to an exceptional variety of flora and fauna, where woodland gives way to tidal saltmarsh.
 Marking the south eastern edge of the Beaulieu Estate, the Beaulieu River is one of the few privately owned estuaries in the world.